drupol/pkgs-by-name-for-flake-parts/README.md

   };
 ```

-Optionally, you can consume your "local" through the `pkgs` attribute by using a custom overlay:
+Optionally, you can consume your "local" packages through the `pkgs` attribute by using a custom overlay:

 ```nix
   perSystem =